0oTinaKimo0/297-DecisionTree/README.md

 ![](/images/DTprecision.png)
 ![](/images/treegraph.png)
 ### Random Forest
 Implementing the random forest algorithm greatly improved our model because it was able to average our original decision tree with a depth of eight.
 The accuracy increased from 0.74 to 0.76 by implementing a Random Forest algorithm on our decision tree model.
 Using the RandomForestClassifier API call, we altered our hyperparameters to maximize accuracy.
 This consisted of setting the number of estimators to 200 and changing the boostrap to False in order to build each tree.
-Essentially, this model greatly improved upon our previous Decision Tree model because it used a “deep” Decision Tree model to create a more accurate, shallow tree in order to classify the data.
+Our Random Forest model uses 200 shallow decision trees with randomized features to produce a more accurate model with significantly less bias.

 ![](/images/RFprecision.png)